Can orphan-refugee Sigrun find peace and justice or will she become the enemy?

 "Ellie?
 Is that you?
 Were we successful?"
 Erick smiled at the sight of the little girl.
 He had forgotten her name.

-Sigrun pulled to a stop, and the girl ran to her father, and hugged him.
+Sigrun pulled to a stop.
+The girl jumped from the wagon, ran to the man Erick, and kissed him.

 Then she grabbed the dagger from his belt, and they turned on Sigrun as a team.
 "Drop your sword, little girlie.
 You might win a few moments to live."